About binocular vision problems

 In these clinics we have many techniques to assess the development of vision and the eyes objectively, i.e. which do not require verbal feedback from the child, including a variety of specific eye charts for paediatric vision assessment.
 We have the expertise and equipment to test babies from birth.

 Please let us know the age of your child when booking the appointment.

 Binocular vision clinic charges

-There is a new patient fee of £20.00 for the Binocular Vision Clinic.
-All follow-up appointments are free of charge.
-If overlays are prescribed they can be purchased from the clinic.
+There is a fee of £20.00 for the Binocular vision clinic.
+This includes follow-up appointments for up to 1 year.
+If overlays are prescribed, they can be purchased from the clinic.

 To provide you with the best possible care, it is helpful if you bring the following with you to your appointment: